siddharthaxroy/test/content/principles/index.md

 [^14]: Read Scott Alexander's clear-eyed perspective on honestly and responsibly using the phrase "no evidence" in science communication on [*Substack*](https://astralcodexten.substack.com/p/the-phrase-no-evidence-is-a-red-flag).

-[^15]: Beyond the obvious, intellectual humility can include the realization of how privileged one is to be a scientist or engineer, asking and pursuing answers to big questions.
+[^15]: Beyond the obvious, intellectual humility can help us realize the true priviledge of being a scientist, and asking and pursuing answers to big questions.
 Elizabeth Loftus articulates this beautifully in this [*Psychology Today*](https://staff.washington.edu/eloftus/Articles/psytoday.htm) profile.

 [^16]: Karl Popper in *Knowledge without Authority*: "All 'sources' are liable to lead us into error at times.
 And I propose to replace, therefore, the question of the sources of our knowledge by the entirely different question: 'How can we hope to detect and eliminate error?'"

-[^17]: Adoption of what Julia Galef calls [the Scout Mindset](https://twitter.com/juliagalef/status/1381978961941573632) will also allow you to craft more accurate maps of reality.
+[^17]: Adoption of what Julia Galef calls [the Scout Mindset](https://twitter.com/juliagalef/status/1381978961941573632) can allow you to craft more accurate maps of reality.

-[^18]: In a culture of growing double-speak and toxic positivity masking true intentions, having colleagues, collaborators, well-wishers or even adversaries who offer you [the gift of valuable feedback you didn’t have before](https://alexturek.com/2022-03-18-How-to-criticize-coworkers/) is a true blessing.
+[^18]: In a culture of growing double-speak and toxic positivity masking true intentions, having colleagues, well-wishers or even adversaries who offer you [the gift of valuable feedback you didn’t have before](https://alexturek.com/2022-03-18-How-to-criticize-coworkers/) is a true blessing.
 Cultivate relationships, where tight feedback loops to collectively get to what is true, is the norm.

+[^19] One of the core theses of quantum physicist David Deutsch in *The Beginning of Infinity* is that problems are inevitable.
+But, unless constrained by the laws of nature, problems are also solvable.
+What we need and will always need essentially are new knowledge, creativity, and human ingenuity that can produce good explanations that lead to solutions.
+This inevitably leads to cultivation of a deep and rational optimism.
+Or, consider Marquis de Condorcet writing in his *Sketch for a Historical Picture of the Progress of the Human Mind*: "How consoling for the philosopher who laments the errors, the crimes, the injustices which still pollute the earth and of which he is often the victim, is this view of the human race, emancipated from its shackles, released from the empire of fate and from that of the enemies of its progress, advancing with a firm and sure step along the path of truth, virtue and happiness!
+It is the contemplation of this prospect that rewards him for all his efforts to assist the progress of reason and the defence of liberty."
+E. O. Wilson's *Consilience* is a must read.